 Jealousy is not, in fact, an emotion.
 It is a stand-in for a whole range of feelings, emotions and sensations.
 It can be an important data-hub for learning and growth.
 It can be a motivating force for passion and intimacy.

 Unpacking jealousy to understand the raw emotion underneath is an important element in healing.
+It is important that you know to identify and distinguish envy, fear of abandonment, fear of losing control or any other underlying causes.

 Kitchen Table Polyamory